NeublaCorp/neublacorp.github.io/index.md

 published: true
 ---

-Neubla was founded in 2021 to create the next generation of Deep Neural Network acceleration hardware.
+Neubla was founded in 2021 to innovate how we do computing.
 We have offices in Seoul (Korea) and Cambridge (UK).

 ### Contact Info